Premarriage / Preconceptional Counselling Clinic

 Check-List for pregnancy for every woman

 Are you, or have you been, on the pill ?

-If you have a medical disorder such as diabetes, high blood pressure, heart disease, anaemia andepilepsyor rheumatic heart disease, you should talk to your doctor before trying to become pregnant.
+If you have a medical disorder such as diabetes, high blood pressure, heart disease, anemia and epilepsy or rheumatic heart disease, you should talk to your doctor before trying to become pregnant.
 Your doctor may want to change your drug treatment, either because the drugs you are taking may affect the baby or they might make it more difficult for you to conceive.

-Rubella can cause serious defects to the baby if you have infection in pregnancy, especially early pregnancy, when the baby's internal organs are developing.
-Ideally before you become pregnant, ask your doctor for a blood test to make sure that you are immune from the disease.
-If you are not, your doctor can give you a vaccination.
-Take the vaccine in advance as you should not try to become pregnant for at least threemonths after the vaccination.
-All girls should be given rubella vaccine usually available as MMR vaccine (vaccine for mumps, measels and rubella) in place of just measles vaccine in childhood or before the marriagable age (before 14 years).
+Rubella can cause serious defects to the baby if you have an infection in pregnancy, especially early pregnancy when the baby's internal organs are developing.
+Ideally, before you become pregnant, ask your doctor for a blood test to make sure that you are immune from the disease.
+If you are not, your doctor can vaccinate you.
+Take the vaccine in advance as you should not try to become pregnant for at least three months after the vaccination.
+All girls should be given rubella vaccine usually available as MMR vaccine (vaccine for mumps, measles and rubella) in place of just measles vaccine in childhood or before the marriageable age (before 14 years).
 Exclusive Rubella Vaccine (R-VAC) is also now available in India.

 Some medical conditions, such as Thalassemia and hemophilia are inherited.
 If either you or your partner has a close relative with an inherited disease, there is a chance that it might be passed on to your baby.
 See your doctor before trying to become pregnant, and if necessary one can refer you to a genetic counsellor who can assess the level of risk that you will be taking.
 It is reassuring to know that, in most cases, only if both partners carry the gene that causes the disease, the child runs a real risk of inheriting it.